bocoup/bocoup_revamp_spike/astro/README.md

 ## Introduction
-The following score-card was created to give insight into how NextJS would function if chosen for our new front-end framework.
-The following implementation was done with the latest version of `NextJS` and `Astro`.
+The following score-card was created to give insight into how Astro would function if chosen for our new front-end framework.
+The following implementation was done with the latest version of `Astro`.
 The styling library that was chosen was `Tailwind-css`.

 `Tailwind-css` was chosen because of it's average-to-high package size and it being easy to replicate amongst the different frameworks without `TSX` component specific coding.